comses-education/github-starter-course/README.md

 GitHub is a way to use the power of Git online with an easy-to-use web interface.
 It’s widely used in the software world and beyond to collaborate and maintain the history of projects.

-## Jargon
+## Key Concepts

 Let's start with some common terms and definitions.

 ### Repositories

-A repository is where your project work happens -- think of it as your root project folder that contains all your project’s files.
-To start working with a Git repository, you typically [clone](#cloning-a-repository) it first which downloads a local copy of the Git repository onto your computer.
+A repository is where your project work happens -- it is the _root project_ folder that contains all your project’s files: source code, documentation, configuration files, input data files, data analysis scripts, images, etc. To start working with a Git repository, you can [clone](#cloning-a-repository) it, which downloads a local copy of the Git repository onto your computer.

 Repositories can be `local` (on your desktop or laptop) or `remote` (e.g., stored in the cloud ☁️ on GitHub, GitLab, BitBucket, etc).